santabasnet/CQRS-with-Scala3-and-ZIO/README.md

 ---
 The Command Query Responsibility Segregation (CQRS) design separates database operations into distinct models: the Command (Write) model for handling write operations and the Query (Read) model for managing read operations.
 This approach improves performance by enabling scalability, enhances security by restricting write access to designated databases, and is particularly beneficial for microservices architectures.

-This work demonstrate a complete example of CQRS implementation with Scala, ZIO and PosgreSQL.
+This work demonstrate a complete example of CQRS implementation with Scala, ZIO, Doobie and PosgreSQL.
 ### DataModel
 ```SQL